Experimonkey Logo

 Ants are insects from the Formicidae family.
-Ants are related closely to wasps and bees, and it's estimated that ants evolved from a wasp-like ancestor about 140 million years ago.
+Ants are related closely to wasps and bees, and it's estimated that ants evolved from a wasp-like ancestor about 140 million years ago!
 Scientists believe that there are about 22,000 species of ants, but there have only been 12,500 species classified so far.
-Ants have three distinct body regions: a head, thorax (the middle section), and abdomen (the rear section), and have two long antennae.
+Like all insects, ants have three distinct body regions: a head, thorax (the middle section), and abdomen (the rear section), and have two long antennae.

 Ants have strong, jointed legs that allow them to carry heavy loads, and their exoskeleton, or outer shell, provides extra support.
 They also have powerful mandibles, or jaws, that can grasp onto objects and hold them firmly in place.
 Because of these traits, entomologists estimate that ants can lift anywhere from 50-100 times their body weight.